 Thank you to all those who attended the 2014 Battle Proms at Blenheim Palace and helped make our 10th concert at this stunning venue such an exceptional evening!
-The Battle Proms will return to Blenheim Palace on
+The Battle Proms will return, to its usual setting overlooking Blenheim Palace, next year on

 Please complete the 'Behind the Scenes' form at the bottom of the page to be the first to hear when tickets are on sale, or follow us on Facebook and Twitter for Battle Proms news and updates and to enjoy the spectacular entries to our photo competition.